Industruino/libraries/README.md

 If you have the D21G Topboard please use Industruino version of the [Ethernet2 library](https://github.com/Industruino/Ethernet2).
 This is a fork of the original Ethernet2, with one important change: the SPI speed is set to 4MHz in this [file, line 25](https://github.com/Industruino/Ethernet2/blob/master/src/utility/w5500.cpp).

+For a unique MAC-address, you can use the EUI-64 number stored in the D21G's RTC (MCP79402), for an example see this [sketch](https://github.com/Industruino/democode/blob/master/MACfromRTC/MACfromRTC.ino).

 If you are using the Industruino Ethernet module with 32u4 or 1286 Topboard use our [EthernetIndustruino library](https://github.com/Industruino/EthernetIndustruino).
 Both libraries are based on the standard Arduino Ethernet library and support all same commands.
 The Ethernet module is connected over SPI, so we also need the SPI library.